Doxuno

 4.

 This section is legally binding.
-For a period of 30 days from the date of execution of this LOI, Blue Ridge Technologies Inc. agrees not to solicit, entertain, negotiate with, or accept any competing offers or expressions of interest relating to the Transaction or substantially similar transactions from any third party.
-Blue Ridge Technologies Inc. shall immediately notify Arcadia Capital Group LLC of any unsolicited approaches received during this exclusivity period.
-The parties acknowledge that binding exclusivity ("no-shop") covenants within an otherwise non-binding letter of intent are enforceable under prevailing U.S. authority (see Empro Mfg.
+For a period of 30 days from the date of execution of this LOI, Blue Ridge Technologies Inc. shall not solicit, entertain, negotiate, or accept any competing offer or expression of interest relating to the Transaction or a substantially similar transaction from any third party, and shall promptly notify Arcadia Capital Group LLC of any unsolicited approach.
+Binding "no-shop" covenants within an otherwise non-binding LOI are enforceable under prevailing U.S. authority (Empro Mfg.
 Co. v.
 Ball-Co Mfg., Inc., 870 F.2d 423 (7th Cir.
-1989); Texaco, Inc. v.
-Pennzoil Co., 729 S.W.2d 768 (Tex.
-App.
-1987)), and that each party owes the other a duty to negotiate the definitive agreement in good faith during this period (SIGA Technologies, Inc. v.
-PharmAthene, Inc., 67 A.3d 330 (Del.
-2013)).
+1989)).
+During the exclusivity period each party shall negotiate the definitive agreement in good faith, the consequences of which are governed by the law of the State of Delaware as described in the "Binding Effect" section below.

 5.